Pickle Wrap Dip

 If you want to keep this dip like the classic pickle rolls, you can leave out the ranch and cheddar.
 Or feel free to add more goodies, dips are really forgiving so you can really make them your own.

-Extra dill pickle dip should be stored in an airtight container in the refrigerator.
+Extra pickle roll dip should be stored in an airtight container in the refrigerator.
 It will stay good that way for several days.
 If you don’t think you can eat it all in a few days, consider making a half batch.

 What are good dipper ideas for this dip?